Jericka Duncan: Early life and education

 Jericka Duncan was born in 1983.
 She attended Aurora High School, Ohio and graduated in 2001.
-At Aurora H.S., she was on the basketball team and the track and field team.
+At Aurora H.S., she played on the basketball team and did track and field.
 As a track & field competitor, Duncan set five records for Aurora High School.
-Once she graduated from high school, Duncan went on to attend Ohio University, Athens, Ohio where she pursued a Communication degree.
+Once she graduated from high school, Duncan went on to attend Ohio University in Athens, Ohio, where she pursued a communication degree.
 In college, Duncan continued to run track & field and was captain of the track team.
 She received the NAACP Image Award of Athletics in 2005.
-That same year, Duncan received her Bachelor of Arts in Communication when she graduated from Ohio University.